ratanahaerlavynah/dreamy/_poems/45-the-dream-she-never-awoke-from.md

 ---
 layout: poem
-title: "The Dream She Never Awoke From"
+title: The Dream She Never Awoke From
 order: 45
+description: >-
+  <pre> I never left.
+They said I fell asleep... but truthfully, I dissolved.
+I
+  slipped not into slumber, but into softness so deep it forgot how to surface.
+  I am not dreaming...
+I am made of dream.
+And…
+tags: []
+image: /assets/img/45-the-dream-she-never-awoke-from.png
+permalink: /poems/45-the-dream-she-never-awoke-from/
 ---

 <pre>